nyxblabs/CodeBoost/README.md

 <h3 style="color:#14F195;">📦nyxhash</h3>

-A super-fast hashing library built specifically for Node.js development environments.
-It provides a fast hashing function that's particularly useful for processing large amounts of data.
+🔒 This package provides a super-fast hashing library optimized for Node.js environments. 💨 With its high-speed hashing function, it's perfect for processing large data sets efficiently.
 <details>
 <summary><strong>Example:</strong></summary>
 Converts object value into a string hash using `objectHash` and then applies `sha256` with Base64 encoding (trimmed by length of 10).